 There are many literary organizations that can help writers in a variety of ways.
-Poets & Writers offers a number of resources that can be useful to writers, including Poets & Writers Magazine; pw.org; the Readings & Workshops program, which funds writers in New York State, California, Atlanta, Chicago, Detroit, Houston, New Orleans, Seattle, Washington, D.C., and Tucson; and Information Services, which provides answers to questions writers may have about publishing.
-Information Services also edits and maintains The Directory of Poets and Writers.
+Poets & Writers offers a number of resources that can be useful to writers, including Poets & Writers Magazine; the website pw.org; and the Readings & Workshops program, which funds writers in New York State, California, Atlanta, Chicago, Detroit, Houston, New Orleans, Seattle, Tucson, and Washington, D.C.

 - Other Resources